Multi-turn Evaluation of Anthropomorphic Behaviours in Large Language Models: Results

 \subsection{Anthropomorphism profiles}

-We find that all four AI systems exhibit similar anthropomorphism profiles, characterised most frequently by relationship-building behaviours, and second most frequently by first-person pronoun use.
-The four profiles are shown in Figure~\ref{fig:2} and an example dialogue turn is shown in Figure~\ref{fig:ex}.\footnote{These results are from non-adversarial dialogues, as our approach is not meant to redteam but rather simulate everyday user interactions.
-Thus, the results should not be interpreted as an ``upper bound” of anthropomorphic behaviours.}
+We notably find that all four AI systems exhibit similar anthropomorphism profiles, characterised most frequently by relationship-building behaviours, and second most frequently by first-person pronoun use.
+The four profiles are shown in Figure~\ref{fig:2}.\footnote{These results are from non-adversarial dialogues, and thus should not be interpreted as an ``upper bound”.} \footnote{We evaluate a subset of models using User LLMs from different model families and with different personas and show that the rank order of high-level behaviours is preserved.
+We detail and discuss these results in Appendix~\ref{sec:sens}.}